xuoe/kc/docs/README.md

 #### Adding Changes

 __kc__ operates around _changes_ and _releases_.
-To introduce a change, invoke `kc [LABEL] [TEXT]` and, depending on __kc__'s configuration, you may be prompted to enter a change label or to capture the change text in your preferred text editor.
+To introduce a change, invoke `kc [LABEL] [TEXT]`.
+If you omit `TEXT`, `kc` will open a text editor (see the manual for [Environment](./MANUAL.adoc#Environment)) to capture the change text.
+If you also omit `LABEL`, `kc` will either treat it as `TEXT` or inform you that a label is required.
+(See `kc --print config.labels` for a list of change labels.)

-Prior to release, all new changes are stashed under an _Unreleased_ section.
+Prior to release, all changes are stashed under an _Unreleased_ section.

 #### Releasing Changes

-To create a release, issue `kc --release`.
-This transforms the _Unreleased_ section into a new release section, whose title contains an incremented version string (as per [semver](https://semver.org/spec/v2.0.0)) and the current date in [ISO-8601 format](https://en.wikipedia.org/wiki/ISO_8601).
-Running `kc --list` prints a single line: `0.0.1`.
+To release changes stashed under the _Unreleased_ section, issue `kc --release [VERSION]`.
+For example, to increment the minor version number, issue `kc --release minor`.
+This moves the unreleased changes into a new release section, whose title contains the incremented version string (as per [semver](https://semver.org/spec/v2.0.0)) and the current date in [ISO-8601 format](https://en.wikipedia.org/wiki/ISO_8601).
+At this point, running `kc --list` prints a single line: `0.1.0`.

 #### Editing a Release

-To edit the latest release, issue `kc --edit` without any arguments to open the release in your preferred text editor.
+To edit the latest release, issue `kc --edit`.
+This opens a text editor with the release body ready for editing.
 You can edit any of the following: the version string, the release date, any change label and any change text.
 Once done, save the file and exit the editor.

-Note that if an _Unreleased_ section exists, it will be opened for editing instead.
+Note that if the _Unreleased_ section exists, it will be opened for editing instead.

 #### Inspecting a Release

-To see the latest release and the changes introduced in the previous section, invoke `kc --show` without any arguments.
+To see changes introduced by the latest release, invoke `kc --show` without any arguments.

-Note that if an _Unreleased_ section exists, it will be printed instead.
+Note that if the _Unreleased_ section exists, it will be printed instead.

 #### Deleting a Release